 Monthly Merchandise Trade Report

-Monthly Report on Canada's International Merchandise Trade Performance, November 2016
+Monthly Report on Canada's International Merchandise Trade Performance, December 2016

 PDF Version (231 KB)

-- Exports were up 4.3% in November.
+- Exports were up despite declines in several sectors.

-Chart 1: Value of Canada's trade in goods, Nov.
-2011 to Nov.
+Chart 1: Value of Canada's trade in goods, Dec.
+2011 to Dec.
 2016

 Canadian Merchandise Exports